-If you have an international audience, your website - and digital marketing efforts - will benefit from using hreflang tags.
+If you have an audience in different countries around the world, your website – and digital marketing efforts – will benefit from using hreflang tags.

 The hreflang attribute tells Google which language and country you are targeting for a specific page.
 This allows the search engine to serve the page result to users searching in that specific language and country.

 Think of the hreflang tag this way: when a user searches in language x, the hreflang tag ensures the search result is also delivered in language x, rather than language y or z.

 At its core, the hreflang tag is all about creating a great user experience.

 It is important to note, an hreflang tag acts as a signal to search engines, not as a directive.
 Google’s knowledge base does say that even if you don’t use the hreflang attribute, the Google search engine:

 “... might still find alternate language versions of your page, but it is usually best for you to explicitly indicate your language- or region-specific pages.”